We teach primarily by observing, questioning, guiding, and embracing children’s play.

 Diane Greeley, Co-Lead Teacher

-Diane began teaching preschool in 2000.
-Diane was a teacher of the 4- and 5-year-olds and an assistant director at a preschool in Newton.
-She fell in love with the school when her daughter was enrolled there.
+In 2000, Diane began teaching preschool in Newton after falling in love with the school while her daughter was enrolled there.
+She taught four- and five-year-olds as well as being an assistant director.
 Diane is talented at implementing an emergent curriculum, inspired by the Reggio approach.
 She absolutely loves to observe children in their play while developing curriculum based on the interests of the children in her classroom.
-Diane was able to visit Lincoln Nursery School when her young cousins attended the LNS Pilot Program here at the deCordova and she is delighted to join the wonderful community at LNS as a Studio Blue co-teacher.
-She also volunteers as a Wish Granter with the Make A Wish Foundation; and volunteers weekly at Horizons for Homeless Children.
+Diane was able to visit Lincoln Nursery School when her young cousins attended the LNS Pilot Program at the deCordova and she is delighted to be a part of the wonderful community at LNS as a Studio Blue co-teacher.
+She also volunteers as a Wish Granter with the Make A Wish Foundation, and at Horizons for Homeless Children.

 Alice Edwards, Co-Lead Teacher